Ulmus parvifolia 'The Thinker'

-The Chinese elm cultivar Ulmus parvifolia 'The Thinker' was selected by M. Hayman from a tree on the campus of the University of Louisville, Kentucky.
+The Chinese elm cultivar Ulmus parvifolia 'The Thinker' was selected by M. Hayman from a tree on the campus of the University of Louisville, Kentucky, and described in 1993.

 Description

 The tree is noted for its rounded habit and exfoliating bark.

 Pests and diseases

 The species and its cultivars are highly resistant, but not immune, to Dutch elm disease, and unaffected by the Elm Leaf Beetle Xanthogaleruca luteola.

 Cultivation

 'The Thinker' is not known to be in cultivation beyond North America.

 Etymology

 The tree was named for its proximity on campus to the copy of the eponymous statue by Auguste Rodin.